-While I was the administrative assistant and editorial assistant supervisor for the Saranac Review, I had come to enjoy managing and delegating to a group of people.
-During my last semester of undergrad, I was appointed as the executive board secretary for Cardinal PR, a student-run PR firm, where I managed and delegated to 16 junior account executives with my fellow executive board members.
+For more than three years during undergrad, I was the editorial assistant supervisor and administrative assistant for the Saranac Review, an internationally published literary journal processed through SUNY Plattsburgh.
+There, I learned I enjoy mentoring, managing and delegating others.
+In my last semester of undergrad, Cardinal PR, a student-run PR firm, appointed me executive board secretary.
+In this role, I managed and delegated 16 junior account executives with my fellow executive board members.